OSGeo/grass-addons/UNIT_TESTS.md

 The [general contribution
 guidelines](https://github.com/OSGeo/grass-addons/blob/grass8/CONTRIBUTING.md#changing-code-and-documentation)
 apply to unit tests.
-To facilitate the work of the reviewer it is better to submit the unit tests in a dedicated pull request.
+To facilitate the work of reviewers it is better to submit the unit tests in a dedicated pull request.